Adventures of Superman (TV series): Color seasons, 1954–1958

-With the color seasons, the show began to take on the lighthearted, whimsical tone of the Superman comic books of the decade.
-The villains were often caricatured, Runyonesque gangsters played in a tongue-in-cheek style.
-Violence on the show was toned down even further.
-The only gunfire that occurred was aimed at Superman, and, of course, the bullets bounced off him.
-Superman was less likely to engage in fisticuffs with the villains.
-On occasions when Superman did use physical force, he would take crooks out in a single karate-style chop or, if he happened to have two criminals in hand, by banging their heads together.
-More often than not, the villains were likely to knock themselves out fleeing Superman.
-At this point, Jimmy, who was very popular with viewers, was being played as the show's comic foil to Superman.
-Most of these plots had Jimmy and Lois being captured, only to have Superman rescue them at the last minute.
+In the color seasons, the villains were often caricatured, and violence was toned down.
+The only gunfire that occurred was aimed at Superman, and he was less likely to engage in fisticuffs with the villains.
+On occasions when he did use physical force, he would take them out in a single blow or by banging them together.
+More often than not, the villains were likely to knock themselves out while fleeing from Superman.
+At this point, Jimmy, who was popular with viewers, was being played as the show's comic foil to Superman.
+Most plots had Jimmy and Lois being captured, only for Superman to rescue them at the last minute.

-Scripts for the sixth and final season reestablished a bit of the seriousness of the show, often utilizing science fiction features like a kryptonite-powered robot, atomic explosions, and impregnable metal cubes.
-In one of the last episodes, "The Perils of Superman" (a takeoff on The Perils of Pauline), there was indeed deadly peril straight out of the movie serials: Lois was tied to a set of railroad tracks with a speeding train bearing down on her, Perry White was nearly sawed in half while tied to a log, Jimmy was in a runaway car headed for a cliff, and Clark Kent was immersed in a vat of acid.
-This was one of three episodes George Reeves directed himself.
-Noel Neill's hair was dyed a bright red for this season.
+Scripts for the sixth and final season reestablished some of the show's seriousness, often utilizing science fiction elements such as a Kryptonite-powered robot, atomic explosions, and impregnable metal cubes.
+In one of the last episodes, "The Perils of Superman", which was one of three episodes George Reeves directed, there was high stakes as the characters found themselves in perilous situations.
 ABC-TV aired episodes in its "Fun At Five" series during the 1957-58 season.